Appearance

 Always reference Vattic's art or other similar textures if possible first.
 Use these material guidelines only if there is no good reference point or equivalent!

-Even though newer Jappa textures have a distinct style from programmer art, the exact way a developer would have gone about making a certain texture can't ever be known for sure, and it is not up to us to interpret.
-The aforementioned nylium and netherrack issue has a clear solution, to replace the Jappa netherrack with programmer art netherrack.
-However, a texture like blackstone has no clear programmer art equivalent, and as such shouldn't be touched and reuse the Jappa texture.
+Even though newer Jappa textures have a distinct style from programmer art, the exact way a developer would have gone about making a certain texture can't ever be known for sure, and it isn't really our job to interpret that.
+While a texture like nylium, which was introduced in 1.16, has an obvious fix (to update the netherrack texture), a texture like blackstone has no clear programmer art equivalent, and as such shouldn't be edited.

 Many of the techniques listed here can work in conjunction with each other.
 You can even crop out certain areas of a texture and upscale them separately, effectively isolating areas of a texture from each other to make palette sizes more manageable and localized.